Trainees leading medical education change: For trainees, by trainees

-Through practical workshops, presentations and interactive sessions tailored towards residents and other learners, this track will engage our future leaders and educators in critical discussions and scholarship related to teaching and training; management and clinical skills; accreditation; resource stewardship; patient safety and quality; competency-based medical education; mentorship and more.
-How residents can best learn, navigate, adapt and excel within a changing medical education landscape is at the core of this learner-centred track, designed for residents; by residents.
+Designed for residents; by residents, this track will highlight how trainees can best learn, navigate, adapt, engage in co-leadership, and excel within a changing medical education landscape.
+Through workshops, presentations and interactive sessions tailored towards trainees, this track will engage trainee and faculty educators in critical discussions related to teaching and training; management and clinical skills; accreditation; resource stewardship; patient safety and quality; competency-based medical education; mentorship and coaching.

-We look forward to seeing you in Quebec City this autumn!
+We look forward to seeing you in Ottawa this autumn!

 ICRE Chief Residents

 Each year, our conference puts out a call to resident leaders around the globe, to recruit some of the best and brightest to the ICRE Chief Resident program.

 ICRE Chief Residents act as representatives and advocates for the international resident community leading up to, and during ICRE.
 The unique and valuable perspectives of this year’s chosen candidates will be reflected in the 2019 conference program.

 “Being a Chief Resident for ICRE was, by far, one of the best things I’ve ever done.
 Fact.
 The opportunity to immerse myself in the conversations and debates that occur throughout the conference are a perfect combination of inspiring, energising and fascinating!
 As Chief you are made to feel part of a welcoming, supportive community of international educators and that you have a real voice; your ideas and opinions are valued, you are part of the conference, and it feels hugely empowering, as a Chief, to know you are working in a team that are focused on advancing junior doctor education across the globe.”

 – Dr. Simon Fleming, British Orthopaedic Trainees' Association, ICRE 2017 Chief Resident, ICRE 2018 Senior Chief Resident, ICRE 2019 Co-Chair